 Qualifications to become member of Explorer POST No. 29

 - Have never been adjudicated delinquent on a felony charge, if they are a juvenile; or have neither felony convictions, nor ever adjudicated delinquent on a felony charge as a juvenile, if they are 18 or older.

-- Be at least fourteen years of age and not over nineteen at the time of becoming a member.
+- Be at least thirteen years of age and not over twenty at the time of becoming a member.

 - Must have a "C" average (report card required), or has a high school diploma or equivalent.

-Note: Once application has been submitted and all forms are signed the Explorer will be on probation for sixty days.
+Note: Once application have been submitted and all forms are signed the Explorer will be on probationary status for sixty days.

-- Maintain a "C" average (report card required), or has a high school diploma or equivalent.
+- Maintain a "C" average (report card required) or have a high school diploma or equivalent.

 - Failure to comply will result in Academic Probation until the next grading period.

-- If grades have not improved, disciplinary action will be taken by the Advisory Council.
-Automatic demotion of officers and restricted activities for all Explorers.
+- If grades have not improved, disciplinary action will be taken.
+To include demotion of officers and restricted activities for all Explorers.

 - Abide by the rules and regulations set forth by the POST and the Sheriff's Office.

-- Required 15 hours of monthly community service, meeting are included.
+- May required 12 hours or more of monthly service, meetings are included.